 Animal Geographies Research Cluster

-- developing methodologies for a ‘more-than-human’ approach to human/nonhuman relations
+- developing methodologies for multispecies ethnographies and a ‘more-than-human’ approach to human/nonhuman relations

 - ethical issues in consumption practices of animal foods